 If you recorded a log file, this can be used to (basically) check the O2 sensor.
 It's very important to cover the closed loop area as good as possible.
 The engine and O2 sensor must have reached their operating temperature, therefore the distance ridden should not be less then 25 mls or 40 km, and the duration not less then 30 minutes

 O2 sensors are subjects to wear, and their responsiveness as well as the variation in voltage drops.
 On this pane, a narrowband O2 sensor's data will be read from a log file and statistically evaluated.
-This feature is highly experimental, therefore the results should be read with some care.
-Also, when reading the log file, additional maps are filled with data.
+Also, when reading the log file, a few additional maps are filled with data.

 Click image for an unscaled view